 Did you drive the green and hole the eagle putt?
 Or did you hole an iron shot?

 20) Get your handicap into single figures

-One of the holy grails of golf is becoming a single figure handicapper and is a goal of many players with higher handicaps.
-9 just sounds better than 10 doesn’t it?
+One of the holy grails of golf is becoming a single figure handicapper and is a goal for many players with higher handicaps.
+9 just sounds better than 10 doesn't it?

 21) Get your handicap to 4 or below

 Did you know you can take your PGA training if you have a handicap of 4 or below?
 This is definitely something to brag about with your mates.

 No, not The Open.
 Many clubs run Opens throughout the season that members of other clubs can sign up to play in to experience a new course whilst in competition.
 An Open win is something to savour and the trophy can proudly sit on your mantelpiece reminding you of the day you conquered the field.

 Shooting 75 or better means you're on the cusp of a level par round.
 Golf is a seriously tough game to play, so to keep your ball under control and putt well to shoot in the low 70s is impressive stuff that only some will ever manage.